Disease control as an optimization problem: Optimization over discrete policies of disease control

 \section{Optimization over discrete policies of disease control}

-The above section explains how to conduct optimizations over disease control policies, as long as the parameters $\bm{\mu}$ defining the policy are allowed to vary all over $\R^n$.
+The section above explains how to conduct optimizations over disease control policies, as long as the parameters $\bm{\mu}$ defining the policy are allowed to vary all over $\R^n$.
 Some policies, though, are by their very nature, discrete.
-For instance, on day $t$ we can either declare a lockdown ($s=1$) or not declare a lockdown ($s=0$).
-The effect of the policy measure over the disease's transmission rate will be to multiply the latter by the amounts $\bar{r}$ and $1$, respectively.
+For instance, on day $t$ we can either declare a lockdown ($s(t)=1$) or not declare a lockdown ($s(t)=0$).
+As we discuss in section \ref{applications} in the main text, the effect of a lockdown policy in the evolution of the disease can be modeled by introducing a term in eq. (\ref{original}) that is proportional to $s(t)$.
+Namely, $G^i(t,\bm{x};\bm{\mu})=\hat{G}^i(t,\bm{x};\bm{\mu})+s(t)F^i(\bm{x})$.